 * Interferes with bacterial growth and reproduction

-* No know toxicity in humans
+* No known toxicity in humans

 Studies from the 1970s found that, compared with chewing sucrose-sweetened gum, xylitol resulted in nearly two fewer cavities or missing teeth.
 In the 33-month Xylitol for Adult Caries Trial, participants were given xylitol lozenges or a sucrose-sweetened placebo, and the result revealed a significant reduction (40%) in the incidence of root caries in the group that had xylitol.
-A study from Japan shows that “fluoride and xylitol together have synergistic inhibitory effects on the acid production of Streptococcus mutans and suggests that xylitol has the potential to enhance inhibitory effects of low concentrations of fluoride”.*
+A study from Japan shows that “fluoride and xylitol together have synergistic inhibitory effects on the acid production of Streptococcus mutants and suggests that xylitol has the potential to enhance inhibitory effects of low concentrations of fluoride”.*

 Xylitol products have been promoted for patients with xerostomia due it its non-cariogenic and remineralization properties.
 In addition, the perception of sweetness found in xylitol causes the secretion of saliva which raises the pH and acts as a buffer against the acidic production of microorganisms in dental plaque.